yuk1i/Database-2022F/README.md

 Please create database with `LC_COLLATE='C'`, which provides the platform-independent sorting result.

-Here is a sample commands:
+Here is a sample command:

 ```sql
 CREATE DATABASE project2 WITH ENCODING='UTF8' LC_COLLATE = 'C';